marcogambarini/grignetta/README.md

 # grignetta
-Prototyping and eventually (hopefully) building a plugin for de-clipping audio files that is open source and easy to use
+Prototyping and eventually building a plugin for de-clipping audio files that is open source and easy to use

 Plan:
 - prototyping in Matlab/Octave